zbalkan/zbalkan.github.io/_posts/2025-12-21-critical-thinking.md

 {% include gallery id="galleryGraphs" caption="Graph usages: VirusTotal, Bloodhound, ServiceNow CMDB tree" %}

 By using relationship-centric narratives, a graph can replace pages of dense technical text.
 Instead of a long report explaining an identity compromise, a directed graph shows the undeniable flow of an incident from a phishing email to lateral movement.
-This visual contextualization allows for **Remediation Impact** analysis, identifying a single mitigation—such as fixing a misconfiguration in the identity infrastructure—that eliminates multiple risk pathways simultaneously.
+This visual contextualization allows for Remediation Impact analysis, identifying a single mitigation—such as fixing a misconfiguration in the identity infrastructure—that eliminates multiple risk pathways simultaneously.
 In this sense, the defender eventually "wins" back the list: they generate a prioritized list of actions that were derived from the complex logic of the graph, effectively bridging the cognitive gap that [Alexander Goller](https://microsegment.io/post/2025-05-14-attackers-think-in-graphs/) identifies as the defender's "table prison."

 Moreover, presenting systems as graphs allows organizations to externalize hidden structures where "tree assumptions" have silently broken.
 Many IT and security failures occur precisely where a hierarchy, such as an LDAP directory or an organizational chart, has been bypassed by unofficial "shadow" reporting lines.
 A graph presentation makes these deviations visible, highlighting the gap between what is documented and how the system actually behaves.
 When graph literacy becomes an organizational capability, it ensures that different teams—such as SOC, GRC, and DevOps—align their mental models around a shared, accurate representation of reality, allowing them to proactively harden the network before an attacker exploits the web.

 ### Criticism: Why Graphs Are Not a Silver Bullet

 Despite the strategic advantages, it is a mistake to suggest that graph thinking is a "silver bullet" for defenders.
 While they are a multidimensional evolution of the table, they are functionally different tools, and over-reliance on one can lead to operational failure.
-First, tables remain the superior tool for managing **state**—the "nouns" of the network.
+First, tables remain the superior tool for managing state—the "nouns" of the network.
 To know who owns an asset, its patch level, or its department, a table is the most efficient and reliable representation.
 Suggesting that defenders should only think in graphs ignores the foundational need for the rigorous, row-based inventory that makes a graph possible in the first place.
 You cannot run an efficient audit against a complex graph; you need the snapshot of accountability that only a table provides.

 Second, the cognitive and operational overhead of graphs can be prohibitive.
 As Maiffret suggests, the volume of graph data can be overwhelming.
 Without the simplified structure of a table, junior analysts may struggle to make quick, effective decisions.
 In many cases, the most effective security outcome is a "list generated from a graph"—using the complex multidimensional logic to produce a simple, prioritized list of actions.
 The final question for any IT or security professional is not which tool is better, but a constant self-interrogation: *"What am I trying to understand right now, and is my current representation helping me see the answer or hiding it?"*